Internet-of-People/iop-location-based-network/README.md

 IoP-locnet is the Internet of People implementation of a location based server that builds, maintains and explores a geographical network of similar nodes, enabling to search nodes, people and services by location.

-You can learn more why we need this network and it's place within the overall Internet of People concept by reading this [post](https://medium.com/@luisfernandomolina/the-location-based-network-d03e1e57b2b6#.acv7mm9wo).

 ## Installation